loopholelabs/drafter/README.md

     	Maximum amount of time to wait for rescue operations (default 5s) -resume-timeout duration
-    	Maximum amount of time to wait for agent and liveness to resume (default 1m0s) -shared
+    	Maximum amount of time to wait for agent and liveness to resume (default 1m0s) -uid int
-    	Whether to use MAP_SHARED for memory and state devices (default true) -uid int
     	User ID for the Firecracker process
 ```